-Canada's COVID-19 cases continue to rocket | www.lokmattimes.com
+Canada's Covid-19 cases continue to rocket | www.lokmattimes.com

-Canada's COVID-19 cases continued to surge on Monday as the Omicron variant rapidly took hold in the country.
+Ottawa, Dec 21 Canada's Covid-19 cases continued to surge as the Omicron variant rapidly took hold in the ...

-Canada's COVID-19 cases continued to surge on Monday as the Omicron variant rapidly took hold in the country.
+Ottawa, Dec 21 Canada's Covid-19 cases continued to surge as the Omicron variant rapidly took hold in the country.

 Of the 4,571 cases, 1,258 were from unvaccinated people, 220 were from people with one dose, and 3,093 cases were from people who got their second dose of the vaccine more than seven days ago.